When you head to a restaurant and find a queue out the door, what do you think?

 Strategies for reducing waitlist abandonment

-Another method is to simply keep them close!
-Even if you are using a text service for updates, creating a lounge or bar space will keep them close and engaged.
-This can be another prime moment to build the excitement and market what you have to offer.
-Many managers join their host/hostess at the stand to help seat in times of high volume, but this can also be a great time to answer any questions or mention specials/dishes you are most proud of.
+Even if you are using a text service for updates, another method is to simply keep your guests close and engaged, having them wait in a lounge or at the bar.
+Many managers join their host/hostess at the stand to help in times of high volume.
+This can be another prime moment to build the excitement and market what you have to offer, but also to answer any questions or mention specials and dishes you are most proud of.

 Going beyond SMS

 If you want to be even more effective at managing waitlists, you should consider using a table management solution.
 Here are a few of the things you'd be able to do:

 - assign servers quickly to tables, turning them faster

 - check at any time when tables should become available so that you can set expectations with walk-ins

 - add walk-ins and reservations to the waitlist and manage your floor plan